show/hide words to know

 Like most other cells in the body, neurons also have a nucleus which holds the cell's DNA.

-There many different kinds on neurons in your body, specialized to be good at doing certain things.
+There are many types of neurons in your body.
+Each type is specialized to be good at doing different things.

 Multipolar neurons have one axon and many dendritic branches.
 These carry signals from the central nervous system to other parts of your body such as your muscles and glands.